vippsas/access-token-api/README.md

 ---
 END_METADATA -->

-# Access token API Guide
+# Access token API guide

-The Access Token API allows you to get a bearer token which can be used for authorizing all of your Vipps API requests.
+The Access token API allows you to get a bearer token which can be used for authorizing all of your Vipps API requests.

 To make requests to the Vipps APIs you need to: